CSCfi/Kielipankki-utilities/docs/howto_protected_packages.md

 ## Storing confidential data

+On the HFST server, create a new password for this resource group (one password per resource group, should contain the short-name) and put it to the password store.
+In case a password for this resource group exists already, get it from the password store.

+For instructions on how to create / retrieve a Kielipankki password, see [guidelines on how to manage Kielipankki passwords](howto_manage_passwords.md).

+The next steps can be completed on your local device (i.e., work-related and well maintained laptop or the like), on the HFST server, or on the interactive shell on Puhti:

+If the original dataset was encrypted by the researcher (with their password), unencrypt the data and create a new zip package, without a password.

+Using the resource group password, encrypt the data in a new wrapper package:

+      $ zip -e shortname_date_orig.zip origdata_unencrypted.zip

+The encrypted zip file contains the un-encrypted zip file!

+For naming conventions for the data packages see [guidelines for data storage](howto_data_storage.md).

 On Puhti, start the process by changing to the user group `project_2013016` with command

       $ newgrp project_2013016